Customer Grievance Redressal Policy

 Customer Service Committee of the Board

-Customer Service Committee of the Board shall review major areas of the customer grievances and the measures taken to improve customer service, on a periodic basis.
+Customer Service Committee of the Board shall review major areas of the customer grievances and deviation, if any, from the FPC along with RCA report and the measures taken to improve customer service, on a periodic basis.
 The Committee will examine issues impacting customer service, decision / award issued by IO and later disposed-off by MD & CEO.
-The committee will may also suggest ongoing improvements in the quality of customer service provided by the banks
+The committee may also suggest ongoing improvements in the quality of customer service provided by the banks.

 Report a fraud